globus/globus-compute/docs/endpoints.rst

 It also includes information about the endpoint's broker, a concept used when the endpoint controls execution on other nodes (e.g., in a cluster deployment).

-.. note:: If your endpoint will manage execution on other nodes you must set the endpoint address such that workers can communicate with the endpoint.
+.. note:: If your endpoint will manage execution on other nodes, you must set the endpoint address such that workers can communicate with the endpoint.

 .. code-block:: python